-Former Nixon aide John Dean to testify of ‘remarkable parallels’ to Watergate, as Dems ramp up Trump probes
+Former Nixon aide John Dean testifies of ‘remarkable parallels’ to Watergate, as GOP mocks appearance

-John Dean, the former White House counsel to Richard Nixon implicated in the Watergate scandal, will testify Monday that he sees “remarkable parallels” between Watergate and what is in Special Counsel Robert Mueller’s report about President Trump.
+John Dean, the former White House counsel to Richard Nixon implicated in the Watergate scandal, testified Monday that he sees “remarkable parallels” between Watergate and what is in Special Counsel Robert Mueller’s report about President Trump -- as Republicans questioned why Democrats even called him to speak on the Russia probe in the first place.

-In testimony before the House Judiciary Committee, Dean, an outspoken critic of President Trump, will say, according to prepared remarks, “I would like to address a few of the remarkable parallels I find in the Mueller Report that echo Watergate, particularly those related to obstruction of justice.”
+In dramatic testimony before the House Judiciary Committee, Dean, an outspoken critic of Trump, said, “I would like to address a few of the remarkable parallels I find in the Mueller Report that echo Watergate, particularly those related to obstruction of justice.”

 NADLER PUTS BARR CONTEMPT PUSH ON HOLD AFTER STRIKING MUELLER REPORT DEAL

+At the outset of his testimony, Dean said, "Clearly, I am not here as a fact witness," adding he accepted the invitation to give historical context to the Mueller Report.
+Dean, who testified before the committee in 1974 during the Nixon impeachment inquiry, eventually cooperated with prosecutors, pleaded guilty to obstruction and served four months in prison.

+Dean used his argument to make numerous comparisons between Watergate and the Russia probe.

-In comparing Watergate to the Russia probe, Dean said, "In both situations the White House Counsel was implicated in the cover-up activity."
+In comparing Watergate to Mueller's investigation, Dean said in testimony submitted to the committee: "In both situations, the White House Counsel was implicated in the cover-up activity."

 Dean acknowledged being “an active participant in the cover-up for a period of time” during Watergate, but said he doesn’t believe Trump’s White House counsel, Don McGahn, “participated in any illegal or improper activity.”
 Still, he said, there’s “no question Mr. McGahn was a critical observer of these activities,” as “there is evidence he prevented several obstruction attempts.”

 Among other parallels argued by Dean: In the Russia probe, the underlying crime was the hacking of the Democratic National Committee and the Hillary Clinton campaign.
 In Watergate, the underlying crime was the break-in of the Democratic National Committee, he said.

-And while Dean pointed out that the Mueller report found no conspiracy that Trump engaged in the conspiracy with the Russians, he also said he doesn't believe Nixon himself was involved in the actual break-in and bugging during Watergate.
+While Dean pointed out that the Mueller report found no conspiracy that Trump engaged in the conspiracy with the Russians, he also said he doesn't believe Nixon himself was involved in the actual break-in and bugging during Watergate.

 "Yet events in both 1972 and 2016 resulted in obstruction of the investigations," Dean said.